anuket-project/anuket-specifications/doc/ref_model/chapters/chapter05.md

 <a name="5.4"></a>
 ## 5.4 NFVI HW profiles features and requirements.

-The configurations specified in here will be utilized in specifying the actual hardware profile configurations for each of the NFVI hardware profile types depicted in **Figure 5-4**.
+The configurations specified in here will be used in specifying the actual hardware profile configurations for each of the NFVI hardware profile types depicted in **Figure 5-4**.

 <a name="5.4.1"></a>
 ### 5.4.1 Compute Resources